andrewmelis/nvCL/README.md

 You can make a global shortcut to the app by setting your $PATH to include the directory where you plan to store the nvCL folder.

+Remember to update your import statements in each file if you create a global shortcut.

 Example:

     export $PATH = ~/bin/nvCL			      //on command line

     export PATH=${PATH}:/Users/andrewmelis/bin/nvCL   //in ~/.bash_profile

+    require './UI_layer'  =>  require '~/bin/nvCL/UI_layer'

 Patterns: